hardliner66/rugen/README.md

 Now, lets have a look at the implicit way of describing data.
 Normally, you would use the `describe` function like in the example before, but because our CLI is only meant execute data descriptions, we can just return a rune object and the CLI will automatically call `describe` on it for us.
-Just keep in mind that you when you use rugen as a library, you either need to add the `describe` call to your rune scripts or call it yourself when you get the result of the script execution.
+Just keep in mind that you when you use `RuGen` as a library, you either need to add the `describe` call to your rune scripts or call it yourself when you get the result of the script execution.

 As you can see below, most of the functions from the first example are gone.
 This is because we know what type of almost every value and